-The School of Philosophy, Theology and Religion has a lively research culture across a wide range of areas, from the philosophy of language, ethics, and philosophy of religion to Christian-Muslim relations and the study and production of electronic editions of texts such as the Canterbury Tales and the Greek New Testament.
+The School of Philosophy, Theology and Religion has a lively research culture across a wide range of areas, from the philosophy of mind, ethics, and philosophy of religion, to Christian-Muslim relations and the study and production of electronic editions of texts, such as the Canterbury Tales and the Greek New Testament.

-We are home to several research groups, each with a wealth of knowledge and expertise, which offer a fully supportive environment to allow postgraduate research to flourish:
+We are also home to several research groups and clusters, each with a wealth of knowledge and expertise, bringing together academics and postgraduate students to collaborate and discuss research.

 The School has a busy programme of research seminars, conferences and workshops.
 Recent events have included a Biblical Studies study day, a 'Faith for the City' conference, a conference on the Concept of God and the Cognitive Science of Religion, and workshops on the philosophy of psychiatry and the philosophy of consciousness.
-The School is also home to the annual Edward Cadbury Lectures and Royal Institute of Philosophy events.
+The School is also home to the annual Edward Cadbury Lectures, the annual conference of the Centre for the Study of Global Ethics, and Royal Institute of Philosophy events.

 We are also home to over two hundred postgraduate research students and several postdoctoral fellows, who enrich our research culture in numerous ways.
 Postgraduate activities include regular seminars in philosophy and Islamic studies, and a recent postgraduate conference on pain.